MicrosoftDocs/memdocs/windows-365/enterprise/edit-on-premises-network-connection.md

 After the edits have been saved, the OPNC checks are run to verify the configuration.

-You cannot edit an OPNC if it is running checks.
+You can't edit an OPNC if it's running checks.
 You must wait for the checks to pass/fail before edit functionality becomes available.

 <!-- ########################## -->
 ## Next steps